EngineerLoureiro/playwright-automation-final-project/README.md

 ## TL;DR

-- Final project for Bruno Machado’s Playwright intro course
+- Final project for [@brunomachadors](https://github.com/brunomachadors) Playwright intro course
 - Structured automated tests for a store application using **Page Object Model (POM)**
 - Learned great practices like `test.step()`, centralized constants, and GitHub issue organization
 - Playwright is powerful and currently one of the industry’s go-to testing frameworks